 Allison Huppé is a partner in Demeo LLP.
 Ms. Huppé has a diverse litigation practice representing corporate and individual clients in complex commercial disputes relating to contract, partnerships, shareholder rights, employment and real estate.
 She also has represented individuals, trustees and estates in probate litigation.
 Ms. Huppé served as counsel in matters that proceeded to trial or arbitration on claims of adverse possession, breach of fiduciary duty, agency liability, defamation, breach of commercial leases and will contests and obtained summary judgment on behalf of the firm’s clients in several recent contract disputes.

-Ms. Huppé is admitted to practice in the Commonwealth of Massachusetts, the U.S. District Court for the District of Massachusetts and the U.S. Court of Appeals for the First Circuit.
+Ms. Huppé is admitted to practice in the Commonwealth of Massachusetts, the United States District Court for the District of Massachusetts and the United States Court of Appeals for the First Circuit.
 She is a member of the Boston Bar Association and the Women’s Bar Association.

-Ms. Huppé lives in Winchester with her daughter and previously spent ten years living in Boston’s North End.
+Ms. Huppé lives in Winchester with her daughter and previously spent 10 years living in Boston’s North End.